 This paper is compulsory for the Masters of Applied Sciences (Quantitative Genetics).

 Quantitative genetics is a suite of statistical methods used to understand the basis of complex genetic inheritance.
-It is used extensively in primary sector breeding and research, and increasingly in both medical research and conservation programmes.
-This paper provides an introduction in commonly used methods including their theoretical underpinnings, and practice applying the methods to real life datasets.
+It is used extensively in primary sector breeding and research, and increasingly in both medical research and endangered species recovery programmes.
+This paper provides an introduction in commonly-used methods including both the underpinning theory, and application to real life datasets.
 Topics include genetic parameter estimation, prediction of breeding values, breeding programme design, and analyses of genomic data.
 The paper also includes an introduction into NZ-specific applications in primary, health and environmental sectors.

 STAT412 Generalised Linear Models 20 points Second Semester